 Accommodation in Jaipur

 Jaipur has a wide range of accommodation, mostly found west of the city centre, along (or close to) MI Rd and in the upmarket suburb of Bani Park.
 It’s a good idea to book ahead, particularly around the Elephant Festival (first half of March).
-Note that almost all the places listed below offer free pick-up from the bus or train station.
+Almost all the hotels in Jaipur offer free pick-up from the bus or train station, so it is worth enquiring.
 Be aware that commission-seeking auto-rickshaw wallahs can be a problem.

 Eating in Jaipur